activitypods/activitypods/packages/events/README.md

 - `/inviters` with the list of actors who are allowed to invite to the event
 - `/attendees` with the list of actors who are attending the event (including the organizer)

+## Ontology

+- The [ActivityStreams](https://www.w3.org/TR/activitystreams-core/) ontology should be used to describe the events.
+- The [Dublin Core Metadata](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/elements/1.1/creator) ontology's `creator` predicate is used to find who is the creator of the event.

 ## Handled activities

 ### Invite to event